-Normal levels for A1C tests are below 5.7 percent, and normal levels for a fasting blood glucose test are 99 mg/dL or below.
+Normal levels for a fasting blood glucose test are 99 mg/dL or below.

 You can lower your blood sugar (and risk for prediabetes and type 2 diabetes) by making healthy lifestyle changes.
 These include losing weight, eating healthier, and getting regular physical activity.
-The CDC-led National Diabetes Prevention Program can help you make healthy changes that last.
+The CDC-led National Diabetes Prevention Program lifestyle change program can help you make healthy changes that last.

 For information on how to track blood sugar, visit the CDC’s website.

 With early diagnosis, prediabetes can often be reversed.
-By joining a National DPP lifestyle change program, you’ll learn how to make simple changes to help reverse prediabetes and prevent type 2 diabetes.
-Find an online or in-person program below.
+By joining a National Diabetes Prevention Program lifestyle change program, you’ll learn how to make simple changes to reverse prediabetes and prevent or delay type 2 diabetes.